 The condition appears to respond to treatment with thiamin and biotin.

 Studies have suggested that high-dose biotin therapy might help improve symptoms in people with multiple sclerosis (MS), an autoimmune disease that affects the nervous system, leading to muscle weakness and a range of other problems.

 Results published in 2016 suggested that biotin was a safe therapy.
-In some participants, a high dose, taken three times daily, reduced symptoms after 9 months of use.
+In some participants, a high dose, taken three times daily,

 Biotin deficiency is rare in humans, because biotin is widely available in foods, and the “good” gut bacteria can normally synthesize more biotin than the body needs.

 - a scaly, red rash around the eyes, nose, mouth, and genitals

 - numbness and tingling in the hands and feet